hedwig-im/hedwig/README.md

 Hedwig.Robot.send(pid, msg)
 ```

 ## Building Responders

-Responders are functions that will process incoming messages.
+Responders are processes that will handle incoming messages.

 All that's needed is to `use Hedwig.Responder` and use the `hear/2`, or
 `respond/2` macros to define a pattern to listen for and how to respond in